Looking like a big bump in a field, the Maeshowe Chambered Cairn is a 4700-year-old stone tomb on Mainland Orkney.

 Maeshowe Chambered Cairn from the outside

-However imagine that this has been built almost 5000 years ago, which means before the pyramids.
-The Central chamber is 4.7m in diameter, the passage is 10m long.
+However, imagine that this was built almost 5000 years ago, which means before the pyramids.
+The central chamber is 4.7m in diameter, the passage is 10m long.
 And there are huge standing stones at each corner.